woodworm83/EventSourcingDotNet/README.md

 ## Configuration using Dependency Injection
 The library uses [Microsoft Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
 It provides a set of extension methods and builders to allow fluent dependency injection configuration.
+You can configure providers globally and/or by aggregate.

 ### Single Aggregate Registration

 #### Register an aggregate using In-Memory event storage provider:
 You must add a reference to [EventSourcingDotNet.InMemory](https://www.nuget.org/packages/EventSourcingDotNet.InMemory) package.

+Provider Configuration by Aggregate:

     services.AddEventSourcing(builder =>
     {